-In October 2019, the Board of Governors approved the 2019-2020 Strategic Plan.
+In June 2021, the Board of Governors approved the 2021-2022 Strategic Plan.
 The Board reviewed and set strategic objectives and agreed to:

-- 1. Ensuring excellent learning, teaching and assessment leading to higher learner achievement. - 2.
+- Ensuring excellent learning, teaching and assessment, including online delivery, leading to higher student achievement. - 2.
 Excellent learner support providing a high level of satisfaction for learners and stakeholders. - 3.
-Organisational excellence in all that we do. - 4.
-Taking the Curriculum Strategy to the next level and securing a sustainable future for the college. - 5.
+Organisational excellence in all that we do to provide an excellent service for learners and stakeholder. - 4.
+Taking the Curriculum Strategy to the next level in 2021/22 and securing a sustainable future for the college through successful and appropriate collaboration and partnership working. - 5.
 Aligning Human Resources with the College's strategic direction. - 6.
 Establishing sound financial health for the College.